slok/goresilience/Readme.md

 You are wondering, why another circuit breaker library...?

 Well, this is not a circuit breaker library.
 Is true that Go has some good circuit breaker libraries (like [sony/gobreaker], [afex/hystrix-go] or [rubyist/circuitbreaker]).
-But there is a lack a resilience toolkit that is easy to extend, customize and stablishes a design that can be extended, that's why goresilience born.
+But there is a lack a resilience toolkit that is easy to extend, customize and establishes a design that can be extended, that's why goresilience born.

 The aim of goresilience is to use the library with the resilience runners that can be combined or used independently depending on the execution logic nature (complex, simple, performance required, very reliable...).

-Also one of the key parts of goreslience is the extension to create new runners yourself and use it in combination with the bulkhead, the circuitbreaker or any of the runners of this library or from others.
+Also one of the key parts of goresilience is the extension to create new runners yourself and use it in combination with the bulkhead, the circuitbreaker or any of the runners of this library or from others.

 ## Getting started